Requesting Grants

 After you have been notified that your Grant Proposal has been approved, you may work closely with the Grants Office to ensure your grant application is as complete and competitive as possible.

-All applications are to be submitted to the funder by the Grants Office staff.
+All applications must be submitted in coordination with the Grants Office staff.

 - Note: We also recommend that you visit the Budget Forms and Resources page located at the Budget Department website for valuable documents and templates that can assist you with budget development.